-A student must complete (receive a passing grade) in a minimum of 50 percent of the total attempted credits in their first trimester of the Doctor of Chiropractic program.
+A student must complete (receive a passing grade) in a minimum of 50 percent of the total attempted credit hours in the first trimester of the Doctor of Chiropractic program.
 Total credits attempted is equal to those credit hours the individual student enrolled in during their first trimester as a Doctor of Chiropractic student at Logan University.
 This policy is for first time trimester one students only and excludes transfer students.
-If a student fails to meet the 50 percent total attempted hours in the first trimester, they will be placed on Academic Probation.
-Level 1.
+If a student fails to meet the 50 percent total attempted hours on the first trimester, they will be placed on Academic Probation I.